univention/univention-corporate-server/doc/changelog/index.rst

 * The error response format has been improved (while being backwards compatible).
 It is now described in the OpenAPI schema (:uv:bug:`50249`).

-* A client can now requests all CSS themes.
-This makes it possible to base themes on another themes.
+* A client can now request all CSS themes.
+This makes it possible to base themes on another theme.
 This is required for :program:`univention-app-appliance` (:uv:bug:`55107`).

 * The checkboxes in grids are now rendered in the correct state while scrolling